Statistical strong lensing. III. Inferences with complete samples of lenses: Conclusions

 There are two variations of the method: one that uses only the strong lenses, and one that combines the lens sample with non-detections.
 I tested both of these methods on a simulated sample of galaxies that included a complete set of lenses.
 In both cases, the true properties of the general galaxy population were accurately recovered.

-The experiment also revealed that, when the lensing data provides constraints on the relative magnification between the images, in addition to the image positions, then the non-detections add negligible constraining power.
+The experiment also revealed that, when the lensing data provides constraints on the relative magnification between the images, in addition to the image positions, then the non-detections add little constraining power.
 Nevertheless, in such cases, the number of non-detections could be used as a consistency check, to test the model assumptions.
-However, when magnification constraints are not available, non-detections reduce model uncertainties dramatically.
+However, when magnification constraints are not available, non-detections reduce model uncertainties significantly.

 There are several technical challenges to be overcome, in order to apply this method to real samples of lenses.
 Nevertheless, the formalism developed in this work constitutes the first necessary step in order to use strong lenses to make unbiased statements on the galaxy population.